amirsher/podfox/README.md

 `podfox import http://feeds.feedburner.com/techsnapmp3 ts`

+To import a list from file use:
+`podfox.py importlist <feed-url>`
+For example
+`podfox importlist /home/amir/list.txt`

 ### Update
 `podfox update` will update all feeds (This does not include downloading any new episodes)